-There were no chickenpox presentations to sentinel GPs in the past week and the rate of shingles presentations decreased (Figure 17).
+The rate of chickenpox presentations to sentinel GPs increased in the past week and shingles presentations decreased below the baseline (Figure 17).

 Figure 17.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the past eight weeks